l-mb/l-mb.github.io/content/2025-08-02-the-AImperors-new-clothes.md

 ### On the other hand ...

-On the other hand, everyone who has sincerely experimented with LLMs in an area they're confident in also knows they have severe limitations.
+On the other hand, every expert who has, in their field, sincerely experimented with LLMs in in also knows they have severe limitations.

-And we must be honest about them if we want to model LLMs appropriately in our minds, which is a pre-requisite to using them where they make sense, and make sensible use of their outputs.
+And we must be honest about those if we want to model LLMs appropriately in our minds (instead of falling into the trap of anthropomorphizing them), which is a pre-requisite to using them where they make sense, and make sensible use of their outputs.
 And avoiding their use where they are not the right tool for the job.

 Honestly?
 I'd not know where to start with my own anecdotes regarding that.
 I have so many.